EU Low-Value Import Duty 2026: EUR 3 Rule from July 1

 The EU is not doing this because of a theoretical customs seminar.
 It is reacting to scale.

-According to the Commission's own data:
+According to the Commission's own data and June 2026 guidance:

 That is exactly the kind of environment where under-valuation, poor product data, missing VAT, and inconsistent enforcement become a policy obsession.